 Executive Education - Academic Director, Teacher & Coach

-At the executive level, Professor Booth is the co-creator and co-academic director of the Energizing People for Performance programs.
-She designs the curriculum, teaches courses on leadership, and serves an executive coach in these programs.
-She has also taught topics in leadership and/or has served as an executive coach for numerous organizations including the Chicago Cubs organization, Eisai Pharmaceuticals, Ernst & Young, Jefferson Wells, Baxter International, the U.S. Intelligence Community, Ronald McDonald House Charities, Chicago Public Schools, Alaine Locke Charter Schools, and the American Academy of Pediatric Dentists.
+At the executive level, Professor Booth designs curriculum, teaches, conducts webinars and coaches in numerous executive programs.
+She was the co-creator of Kellogg's longstanding Energizing People for Performance programs.
+For ten years, she was the co-academic director of Kellogg's flagship Executive Development Program (EDP) and for five years, she was the co-academic director of the Kellogg Management Institute (KMI).
+She deisgned a coaching module, hired coaches and served as an executive coach for numerous Kellogg executive programs including: Sphere of Leadership, Energizing People for Performance, Leading the Family Institute, EDP, KMI, and Kellogg's degree Executive MBA (EMBA) program.
+Also, she has taught topics in leadership and/or has served as an executive coach for numerous custom programs including the Cup Africa Program, Chicago Public School Cabinet, Chicago Cubs organization, Eisai Pharmaceuticals, Ernst & Young, Jefferson Wells, Baxter International, the U.S. Intelligence Community, Ronald McDonald House Charities, Chicago Public Schools, Alaine Locke Charter Schools, and the American Academy of Pediatric Dentists.
 In prior years, Booth served as academic director of programs for USG, International Paper, Baloise Insurance, Aon Financial Services and Baker & McKenzie law firm.

 Prior to Kellogg